Opendigitalradio/dablin/README.md

 ![Screenshot of the console version on Windows (Cygwin)](https://basicmaster.de/dab/DABlin_console_cygwin.png)

-When Cygwin is installed, all the aforementioned packages can be pre-selected for installation by calling Cygwin's `setup-<arch>.exe` with the following parameter:
+When Cygwin is installed, all the aforementioned packages can be preselected for installation by calling Cygwin's `setup-<arch>.exe` with the following parameter:

 ```sh